mayfan/maynara.com/src/pages/index.md

           Chat to me on all things related to design, cats, coffee, yoga, dinosaurs and nature.

+          > "Design is content with intent.
+Content without intent is noise.
+          Intent without content is decoration."
   - backgroundColor: '#F8ECE5'
     column:
       - content: >-